alby-lab/teg-assignment/README.md

 To handle exception used @RestController Advise
 Junit test
 Data base used MYSQL
-Docker file and Docker compose created (While container running acing db connection issue )
+Docker file and Docker compose created (docker-compose working fine)

 Command for running Zookeeper and Kafka
 ========================================